-If you’re planning to rent an apartment in Philadelphia, you must be wondering how expensive it is.
-Do the costs compare with bigger cities like New York, Boston, San Francisco, Chicago, and Washington D.C. to name a few?
+If you’re planning to rent an apartment in Philadelphia, you must be wondering how expensive it is to rent.
 The good news is Philadelphia is much more affordable than these other major cities.

 While the costs for apartments in Philadelphia will depend on the neighborhood, apartment complex amenities and much more, here are some average costs to help you better plan your budget –

 - Studio in Philadelphia – $1,193 per month